 - If you usually do pedicures, it will be a good idea not to share your tools with other people – even your family members, so that if any of you have the infection, it will not spread to someone else.

-Is There Any Cancer Risks With These Spots?
+Is There Any Cancer Risk With These Spots?

 Usually, fungal growths will cause a circular black spot to form on your toenails.
 If you notice your toenail is turning black and which don’t go away even after your toenails grow out, or if they continue spreading, you should consider seeing a doctor.